Environmental Science (AS, BS)

 To prepare for rewarding and meaningful work in conservation and sustainability, major in environmental science to build the scientific foundation and practical skills you’ll need.

-Conservation Biology: If you’ve been looking for a sustainability major, our concentration in conservation biology may be ideal for you.
-You’ll spend plenty of time outdoors learning about Planet Earth: plant life, wildlife, endangered species and water management practices.
+Conservation Biology: If you’re looking for a career spent outdoors, our concentration in conservation biology may be ideal for you.
+You’ll spend plenty of time outdoors learning about Planet Earth: plant life, wildlife, endangered species, and water management practices.

 Sustainable Food Systems: With a focus on urban agriculture, this concentration focuses on cultivating sustainable practices.
 You’ll visit local farms and manufacturers to learn about cutting-edge operations, and you’ll learn even more when you intern in this growing field.

-Liberal Arts: This concentration gives you a broader look at environmental science; you’ll explore health, safety, and legal issues, such as the impact of pollution.
+Liberal Arts: This concentration gives you a broader look at environmental science.
+You’ll combine chemistry, biology, and physical science in issues such as water pollution.
 Your final project will give you a chance to tackle a real-world problem affecting our community.

 Hands-On Learning: The World is Your Classroom

-As you prepare for careers in conservation, compliance, sustainability or environmental science and technology at USF, you will have the opportunity to:
+As you prepare for careers in conservation, wildlife, restoration ecology, sustainable agriculture, or water management at Saint Francis, you will have the opportunity to:

 Create and Innovate with Project-Based Classes

-Environmental science majors at USF have built rain gardens and bird gardens.
-They’ve created nature trails, written trail guides and led hikes.
+Environmental science majors at Saint Francis have built rain gardens and bird gardens.
+They’ve created nature trails, written trail guides, and led hikes.

 Participate in Field Research in the U.S. and Beyond

-Travel with professors, assist with on-going research and explore a range of habitats and wildlife species on study trips to places like Costa Rica, Colorado, Arizona and Utah — and the northern Rockies and southern Appalachians.
+Travel with professors, assist with ongoing research, and explore a range of habitats and wildlife species on study trips to places like the wildlands of central Wisconsin or southern Appalachia.

 Gain Professional Experience While Gaining Credit

 We’ll help you find an internship site (or two) that matches your career interests!
-In fact, many regional environmental companies seek out USF students to fill internship positions.
+In fact, many regional environmental companies seek out Saint Francis students to fill internship positions.
 A few recent notable sites include:

 • Thomas More College Biology Field Station